 Community water supplies were first fluoridated more than 60 years ago in the U.S. to prevent tooth decay.
 By preventing tooth decay, fluoridation helps prevent needless infection, pain, suffering, loss of teeth and many negative effects to overall health.

 On November 5, 2007, the First 5 Commission of San Diego voted unanimously to allocate a portion of its funding to water districts in San Diego County for fluoridation.
-The first priority for the funding was the City of San Diego, as fluoridation of the city’s water benefits the greatest number of children from 0 to 5 years of age: 112,210 children or 41.2% of the total 0 to 5 population countywide.
-Two additional water districts - Sweetwater and Olivenhain - are scheduled to launch fluoridation projects in 2013.
+The first priority for the funding was the City of San Diego, as fluoridation of the city’s water benefits the greatest number of children ages 0 through 5: 112,210 children or 41.2% of the total 0 to 5 population countywide.
+Additionally, Olivenhain Municipal Water District began fluoridation in July 2013, and a project is underway with Sweetwater Authority.

 Community Water Fluoridation is Good for Kids…and Adults